A Brief History of Weymouth

 A Brief History of Weymouth - We Did Our Bit

-On 23rd June 1940 the entire population of the Channel Island, Alderney was evacuated into Weymouth harbour because of the German occupation of the Channel Islands.
+On 23rd June 1940 the entire population of the Channel Island, Alderney was evacuated into Weymouth harbour.
+This was because of the German occupation of the Channel Islands.

-The Pavilion that exists today was built in 1960 to replace the previous building that had been completely destroyed by fire 6 years earlier.
+The Pavilion that exists today was built in 1960.
+It was built to replace the previous building that had been completely destroyed by fire 6 years earlier.
 There is currently a 65 million pound plan for the re-development of the Pavilion site.
 At the other end of the beach, there used to stand the pier band-stand.

-This got to be so unsafe that in 1986 it was blown up and now only the “rump” remains and today houses an amusement arcade and a Chinese restaurant.
+This got to be so unsafe that in 1986 it was blown up.
+Now only the “rump” remains and today houses an amusement arcade and a Chinese restaurant.

-Weymouth is still famous for many sea-borne activities and in 1994 it hosted the start of the “Tall Ships Race” and is the only port to have done so three times.
+Weymouth is still famous for many sea-borne activities.
+In 1994 it hosted the start of the “Tall Ships Race” and is the only port to have done so three times.

 In 1987 the ferry company Condor introduced a hydrofoil service to the Channel Islands.
-The ferries travel regularly to Jersey and Guernsey, with a travelling time to Guernsey of only two hours it makes the islands an interesting day out for visitors to Weymouth.
+The ferries travelled regularly to Jersey and Guernsey.
+With a travelling time to Guernsey of only two hours it makes the islands an interesting day out for visitors to Weymouth.

 From Jersey it is possible to pick up a different ferry boat and travel onward to France.
-This entire service also carries cars and was introduced to the route in 1991.
+This entire service also carried cars and was introduced to the route in 1991.
 Sadly the service was stopped recently due to harbour conditions.

 So...what are you waiting for?
 Come down and see us!